JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 nothing.
 So a sample must also *look* like noise: no more than 4× the running estimate, plus a seed so the estimator can start from zero.
-This is the standard sample-excision guard a CFAR noise estimator uses, and it needs no knowledge of pipeline latency — which matters, because those latencies are AUTOPIPELINE results deliberately not available at elaboration time.
+This is the standard sample-excision guard a CFAR noise estimator uses, and it needs no knowledge of pipeline latency — which matters, because those latencies are AUTO_PIPELINE results deliberately not available at elaboration time.

 With the guard in place, a phase driven with `noise_amp=8` measures a **16.22